payloadcms/payload/templates/ecommerce/README.md

   Products can also restrict access to content or digital assets behind a paywall (gated content), see [Paywall](#paywall) for more details.

+- #### Orders

+  Orders are created when a user successfully completes a checkout.
+They contain all the data about the order including the products purchased, the total price, and the user who placed the order.
+See [Checkout](#checkout) for more details.

 - #### Pages

   All pages are layout builder enabled so you can generate unique layouts for each page using layout-building blocks, see [Layout Builder](#layout-builder) for more details.